kcaparas1630/Enrollment-Resources-Interview-Prep/README.md

 **1. Can you walk me through a recent web development project you worked on?
 What technologies you used**

-I've worked on a project where I built a Task Organizer Web Application using React for the frontend, Express.js, and PostgreSQL for the backend.
-I've follow best practices such as security for user data to ensure the user's data is safe, and seamless UI with accessibility components to guarantee great user experience.
-Right now, I'm currently working on an Interview Coaching Assistant Web Application; using AI to generate responses on how to get better in an interview.
+Job Searchers often have a hard time with interviews, even myself.
+That's why I built a web application that helps you visualize the interview environment, and pretend that you're in the interview.
+Your facial expressions, word choices, and body expressions will be recorded into snapshots, and gets sent to the AI to generate responses on how you can improve your interview skills.
+It uses React which is a popular frontend library, and Express.js, Python, and PostgreSQL for the backend.
+It uses tools such as mediapipe to detect the facial expressions, and OpenAI to generate responses.

 **2. How would you rate your proficiency in HTML, CSS, and modern JavaScript?**